William John Leech

 William John Leech (10 April 1881 - 16 July 1968) was an Irish painter and impressionist.
 Developed and encouraged by Walter Osborne, Leech came to critical attention for his landscapes and interiors, particularly those in Concarneau in Brittany.
 He is better known today for his works that feature his first wife, Saurin Elizabeth, and which include A Convent Garden, Brittany (1913) and The Sunshade (1913).
 Leech was once mistakenly attributed as the artist for The Goose Girl.
-Leech's painted works never achieved the public attention that critics believed they merited, a fact partly attributed – even by Leech himself – to his highly reclusive nature, and also to his need for personal privacy due to his second relationship with May Botterwell.
+Leech's painted works never achieved the public attention that critics believed they merited, a fact partly attributed – even by Leech himself – to his highly reclusive nature, and also to his need for personal privacy due to his second relationship with May Botterell.

-Early years and education
+Early life and education

-Leech was born in 1881 in Parnell Square in Dublin, the son of Anne Louisa née Garbois (1847–1921) and the Trinity Law Professor, Henry Brougham Leech (1843–1921).
+Leech was born on the 10th of April 1881 in Parnell Square in Dublin, the son of Anne Louisa née Garbois (1847–1921) and the Trinity Law Professor, Henry Brougham Leech (1843–1921).
 He went to school at St Columba's College, and in 1899 enrolled at the Dublin Metropolitan School of Art.
 Rejecting the normal career route of becoming an art teacher, in 1900, he transferred to the Royal Hibernian Academy to further study under major Irish artists and particularly Walter Osborne, who Leech credited as teaching him everything that he "needed to know about painting".

 By 1901, Leech had perfected his use of Osbourne's techniques of "drawing directly in paint on the canvas", and the "bold use of impasto combined with flickering light and shade", and "a late predilection for watercolour".
 Leech was also influenced by Nathaniel Hone and his small outdoor paint sketches to capture light and colour that were scaled up in the studio, and by James McNeill Whistler and his techniques of balancing of tones and colours.

 In 1901, with the support of Osborne, Leech left Dublin for Paris to enrol at the Académie Julian in Paris, where he studied under William-Adolphe Bouguereau who emphasised "restrained brushwork" and "finish", and later under Jean-Paul Laurens, who emphasised use of colour.
-While in Paris, he shared accommodation with the New Zealad artist Sydney Thompson, who would become a lifelong friend of Leech.
+While in Paris, he shared accommodation with the New Zealand artist Sydney Thompson, who would become a lifelong friend of Leech.